Warehouse Management Overview

 - Grant access by using the Warehouse Employee and Responsibility Centers pages.

 - Define calendars, routings, and inbound and outbound handling times for date calculation and planning.
-About Planning Functionality.
+Learn more at About Planning Functionality.

 - Specify default dimensions and use different inventory posting setups.